stopsopa/nlab/README.md

     },
 ]

-// if all promises are resolved there is not difference in behaviour from Promise.all
+If all promises are resolved then there is not difference in behaviour from native Promise.all().
+It just return array of payloads from those resolved promises.

 ```